-- Respond to customer requests and be responsive to compliance support lines, including the hotline.
+- Respond to compliance customer support lines, including the hotline.

-- Develop business processes documentation, training aids, and lead training initiatives.
+- Develop training aids and lead training initiatives.

-- Prepare and update policies, guidelines, procedures, and processes for compliance program.
+- Develop policies, guidelines, procedures, and processes to improve compliance.

 - Maintain proficiency in applicable regulations, standards, guidelines and trends in health law.

-- Carry a caseload of assigned special projects and assist the compliance team in completing its work plan objectives.
+- Manage special projects and assist with completing work plan objectives as assigned.

-- Proficient at interpreting and applying statues, regulations, and policies to situations
+- Proficient at interpreting legal statues, regulations, and internal policies and applying these rules to situations

-- Ability to adapt to a fast paced environment with changing priorities.
+- Ability to work in a fast paced environment with shifting priorities;

-- Advanced degree in health law policy and administration focused discipline.
+- Advanced degree in health law or policy.